PhoenixPan/FrontEndDevelopment/jQuery-basic.md

 # jQuery
 is a popular javascript library.

+1. Selector:

-1. Selector: We use $() to select elements in CSS style (similar to querySelector in javascript).
-The selector returns a list even there's only one item.
-Use $(this) to stand for "this" in js. $ always returns the jQuery object, known as the "wrapped set," which is an array-like structure that contains all the selected DOM elements.
-It never returns null, or another type.
+    1. We use $() to select elements in CSS style (like querySelector);
+    2. The selector returns a list even there's only one item.
+It always returns the jQuery object, which is an array-like structure that contains all the selected DOM elements.
+You can get raw HTML DOM element by calling the array-like using $("array")[0] or $("array").get(0);
+    3. Remember, what you get is raw DOM element, so you can only use js manipulation such as innerHTML rather than jQuery ones such as .text();
+    4. It never returns null, or another type.
 If one element is found, the jQuery object will have only one child.
 If no elements are found, the jQuery object will be empty.

-2. Manipulate css: $().css("property","value") or $().css(object);
+3. Manipulate css: $().css("property","value") or $().css(object);

   ```
   var styles = {